-Figures 3-8a through 3-8l are time-series charts of the NDVI for one NDVI pixel for small defined areas located along Chino Creek, Mill Creek, and the SAR near the PBHSP monitoring wells from 1984 to 2022.
+Figures 3-8a through 3-8n are time-series charts of the NDVI for one NDVI pixel for small defined areas located along Chino Creek, Mill Creek, and the SAR near the PBHSP monitoring wells from 1984 to 2023.
 These areas are located near a PBHSP monitoring well to facilitate the comparison of changes in groundwater levels versus changes in the riparian habitat.
 These small areas also align with a location of a 10-meter radius plot where vegetation surveys are conducted by the USBR every three years so that the field measurements from the surveys can be compared to the NDVI.

-The purpose of these charts is to characterize long-term trends and short-term changes in NDVI for smaller areas primarily located along the northern stream reaches of the Prado Basin riparian habitat-areas that are most susceptible to potential impacts from declining groundwater levels associated with Peace II implementation and provide a basis for comparison to the NDVI trends and changes for each of the larger defined areas.
-Each figure includes a series of air photos for spatial reference and as a visual check on the interpretations derived from the NDVI time-series charts.
-The air photos are for 2019, 2020, 2021, and 2022, showing the last four years using the high-resolution air photos collected for the PBHSP.
+The purpose of these charts is to characterize long-term trends and short-term changes in NDVI for smaller areas primarily located along the northern stream reaches of the Prado Basin riparian habitat-areas that are most susceptible to potential impacts from declining groundwater levels associated with Peace II implementation, and provide a basis for comparison to the NDVI trends and changes for each of the larger defined areas.

 Chino Creek (Figures 3-8a to 3-8d).
 Four vegetated areas were analyzed along Chino Creek: CC-1, CC-2, CC-3, and CC-4 (see Figure 3-4 for locations).
 These figures, and Tables 3-1 and 3-2, show that over the period of record the Average Growing-Season NDVI varied from year-to-year by up to 0.12 with no long-term declining trends.
-For all four areas, the Mann-Kendall test result on the Average Growing-Season NDVI indicates an "increasing trend" over the 1984 to 2022 period, "no trend" or "increasing trend" over the 1984 to 2006 period, and an "increasing trend" over the 2007 to 2022 period.
+For all four areas, the Mann-Kendall test result on the Average Growing-Season NDVI indicates an "increasing trend" over the 1984 to 2023 period, "no trend" or "increasing trend" over the 1984 to 2006 period, and an "increasing trend" over the 2007 to 2023 period.

-For these four areas along Chino Creek, the Average Growing-Season NDVI from 2021 to 2022 increased for all four areas.
+For these four areas along Chino Creek, the Average Growing-Season NDVI from 2022 to 2023 increased for the two areas in the upper reach, stayed the same for one area in the middle of the reach, and decreased for one area in the lower Chino Creek reach.
 At all of the areas, these one-year changes in the Average Growing-Season NDVI are relatively minor and within the historical ranges of one-year NDVI variability (see Table 3-2).
-Visual inspection of the 2021 and 2022 air photos do not show significant changes in the riparian vegetation at these four areas.
+Visual inspection of the 2022 and 2023 air photos do not show significant changes in the riparian vegetation at these four areas.

 Mill Creek (Figures 3-8e to 3-8j).
 Six vegetated areas were analyzed along Mill Creek just south of the CDA well field: MC-1, MC-2, MC-3, MC-4, MC-5, and MC-6 (see Figure 3-4 for locations).
-The MC-5 and MC-6 are new defined areas for the analysis of NDVI time series in Prado Basin for the annual report.
+The MC-5 and MC-6 were new defined areas for the analysis of NDVI time series in Prado Basin for the 2022 Annual Report.
 MC-5 and MC-6 align with the two new sites added for the 2022 site specific surveys performed by the USBR to increase monitoring in an area where there has been observed drawdown of groundwater levels since the PBHSP monitoring began.
 These figures, and Tables 3-1 and 3-2, show that over the period of record the Average Growing-Season NDVI varied year-to-year by up to 0.22 with no long-term declining trends.
-For all six areas, the Mann-Kendall test result on the Average Growing-Season NDVI indicates an "increasing trend" or "no trend" for the 1984 to 2022 period, "no trend" for the 1984 to 2006 period for five sites and an "increasing trend" for one site, and an "increasing trend" or "no trend" for the 2007 to 2022 period.
+For all six areas, the Mann-Kendall test result on the Average Growing-Season NDVI indicates an "increasing trend" or "no trend" for the 1984 to 2023 period, an "increasing trend" or "no trend" for the 1984 to 2006 period, and an "increasing trend" or "no trend" for the 2007 to 2023 period.